JarredKennedy/PatchWork/docs/glossary.md

 - Date Created

 ### Patch Format Version
 One byte char identifying the version of the PatchWork patch format used when the patch was created.
-Used by the patch parser to retrieve data from the patch file.
+Used by the patch reader to retrieve data from the patch file.

 ### Target Asset Identifier
 Variable length string which identifies a release of an asset.
 It is composed of the asset type, slug and version.
 Example: `plugin:patchwork:1.0.0`